 The long-term memory is what our brain uses to store things you don’t need to remember instantly.
 When you prepare for test, quizzes or exams, that’s the long-term memory at work.
-A memorable moment such as one’s wedding day, events with family or friends also get stored in the long-term memory.
+We usually store memorable moments like weddings and family gatherings in our long-term memory.
 How do you improve your memory? read on to find out.

 Your Brain Houses Your Memory

-It is obvious that your memory is formed within your brain.
+Our memory forms part of our brain.
 So anything that contributes to the improvement of your brain health may also have a positive impact on your memory.
 Physical exercise and engaging in novel brain-stimulating activities like a crossword puzzle or Sudoku are the proven methods for helping you keep your brain healthy.

 Note that, a healthy brain is a healthy body, eating and keeping stress down not only help your mind to focus on new information, but also keep you healthy too.
 Getting a good night’s sleep is also important for your well-being.